xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ![](http://xrdocs.io/design/images/cmf-hld/cst-hw-ncs55xx.png)
 ## NCS-57C3-MOD
-The Converged SDN Transport design now supports the NCS-55A2-MOD access and aggregation router.
-The 55A2-MOD is a modular 2RU router with 24 1G/10G SFP+, 16 1G/10G/25G SFP28 onboard interfaces, and two modular slots capable of 400G of throughput per slot using Cisco NCS Modular Port Adapters or MPAs.
-MPAs add additional 1G/10G SFP+, 100G QSFP28, or 100G/200G CFP2 interfaces.
-The 55A2-MOD is available in an extended temperature version with a conformal coating as well as a high scale configuration (NCS-55A2-MOD-SE-S) scaling to millions of IPv4 and IPv6 routes.
+The NCS-57C3-MOD is the next-generation 300mm modular router supporting the Converged SDN Transport design.
+The NCS-57C3-MOD is a 3.2Tbps platform with the following fixed interfaces:  8xQSFP28 100G, 48 SFP28 1/10/25G.
+The 57C3 also
+includes two 800G MPA slots, and one 400G MPA slot for port expansion.
+These expansion modules support additional 1/10/25G, 100G, and 400G interfaces.
+The NCS-57C3 is available in both standard (NCS-57C3-MOD-SYS) and scale (NCS-57C3-MOD-SE-SYS) varieties.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-hw-ncs55xx.png)